showyourwork/showyourwork/README.md

 - [ ] Add option to create new Zenodo deposit for a branch
 - [ ] Test uploads of very large files
 - [ ] Test integration with Overleaf
-- [ ] Implement all custom exception messages
 - [ ] Write documentation
-- [ ] Progress bars not working in upload
 - [ ] Implement showyourwork publish (for Zenodo)